What would you do if you don’t have any payments to make?

 When I visit my parents now, every morning I celebrate daily rituals with my mother.

-Rituals are very common for her: celebrate the tulsi puja in the morning, read a few pages of Gita (holy book of hindu), celebrate the sunrise, and in the evening, repeat the same.
+Rituals are very normal for her: celebrate the tulsi puja in the morning, read a few pages of Gita, The holy book of Hindu, worship the sun, and repeat the same in the evening.

-When it turns dark, we go inside and talk about her years growing up in Solma Tehrathum, Nepal or her schooling in Solma, or her calling to join a religious community recently.
+When it turns dark, generally after dinner, we sit in the living room area and talk about her past years growing up in Solma, Tehrathum.
+We talk about her schooling, household chores routine, and her interest to join a religious community recently.

-My mother may say these moments in her life as listening to the voice of God but I say it is the tuning of her life to live in the moment.
+My mother always say these moments in her life as listening to the voice of God but I say it is the tuning of her life to live in the moment.

-She is happy going for long periods of time in complete worship.
+She is happy in going for long periods of time in complete religious worship.

 When my mother was sixteen years old, she met my father, they got married, and together they created four children.